top of page

 1024px-Great_Egret_(51170096284).jpg

-This project has been made possible thanks to our wonderful donors and in conjunction with a grant from the Marin County Fish and Wildlife Commission.
+This project has been made possible by generous donors and partners including the Marin County Fish and Wildlife Commission and the amazing team at Habitat Potential.

 Corte Madera, CA

-While you're there, stop by the nearby Native Habitat Garden, a showcase of many California native plants to inspire your own landscaping ideas!
+While you're there visit the adjacent Native Habitat Garden, a demonstration garden with over 80 species of beautiful, resilient California native plants to inspire your own landscaping ideas.

 Screenshot 2024-11-17 at 6.04.10 PM.png